malastrasza/Moodsound_react.js/readme.md

 # moodsound
 I made this pure React.js project basically to:
-- make some use of it,
+- Make some use of it.
-- adjust it to fit my exquisite needs,
+- Adjust it to fit my exquisite needs.
-- have some visual fun and a bit surprise with a song choice,
+- Have some visual fun and a bit surprise with a song choice.
-- listen to music.
+- Listen to music.

 ## Important note!